dchelimsky/devnation2010/README.markdown

 # Doubling Down on Isolation Testing

-Slides and materials for my presentation at DevNation Chicago, 15 May, 2010
+Slides and materials for my presentation at [DevNation 2010](http://devnation.us/events/8), 15 May, Chicago, IL, USA